-For information on support services for learning, physical or psychological disabilities, see Access Services below.
+For information on support services for learning, physical or psychological disabilities, see Access Services.

 Students and alumnae/i are invited to make use of the services of the Career Development Office of Bryn Mawr and Haverford Colleges.
 These services include career and job-search counseling; group and private sessions on résumé writing, interviewing and job-hunting techniques; information and referrals for part-time, summer and permanent positions on campus and off campus; online information on more than 2,000 internships; a Web-based on- and off-campus recruiting program; and maintaining and furnishing, on request, letters of recommendation.

 In addition to interview opportunities on campus, students may interview with employers participating in off-campus recruiting days co-sponsored with a consortium of selective liberal arts colleges.
-Conducted in December and January, these events are located in Boston, Chicago, New York, Philadelphia and Washington, D.C.
+Conducted in December and January, these events are located in Boston, Chicago, New York, Philadelphia, San Francisco and Washington, D.C.
 “National Virtual Fairs” are conducted in September and March.

 During the academic year, the office sponsors career panels and individual speakers featuring alumnae/i to provide students with a broader knowledge of career options.
-In recent years, these programs have focused on careers in the arts, business and management, communications, education, environmental science and technology, human services, law, mathematics, medicine and conflict resolution.
+In recent years, these programs have focused on careers in the arts, business and management, communications, education, environmental science and technology, human services, law, mathematics, health, international relations and conflict resolution.